qmk/qmk_userspace/README.md

 A single keymap layout can be shared with multiple keyboards by using C preprocessor macros.
 These macros are referenced in the keyboard JSON files, and the build process will expand them into a transient keymap.c file during compile time.

-In this userspace, the base split 3x5_2 layout can be adapted for other split keyboards by expanding it with macros.
+In this userspace, the base split 3x5_3 layout can be adapted for other split keyboards by expanding it with macros.
 For example, there is a wrapper that will add extra columns to the base layout for a Corne's 42-key 3x6_3 layout.

 ### Tri-Layer

-Hold both thumb momentary layer keys `NAV` and `SYM` to access the `_NUMBER` layer
+Hold both thumb momentary layer keys `NAV` and `SYM` to access the `_SYMBOL` layer

 ### One Shot Mods